 Figure S9: Coefficient of determination (r2) between the monthly-averaged time series of tropospheric column percent bias at each sonde launch site.
+Some site-to-site comparisons (e.g., Alert versus Kuala Lumpur) have little data that overlap in time.
+This leads to spuriously large correlation values.
+However, we report these values as there is no well-established minimum number of data points for calculating r2.